What is an App?

 Step 8

-Now that we have completed the app's design we can use the "Save and Exit" button in the lower part of the Settings section to save the app.
+Now that we have completed the app's design we can use the "Save App" button in the lower part of the Settings section to save the app.
+Or if you are not sure

 Did this answer your question?